intel/ai-reference-models/docs/notebooks/transfer_learning/pytorch_object_detection/README.md

    conda create -n intel-pyt python=3.9 conda activate intel-pyt
    ```
-   Then, from inside the activated virtualenv or conda environment run these steps (note: if you are
+   Then, from inside the activated virtualenv or conda environment run these steps:
-   inside the Intel firewall, you may need to remove intel.com from your no_proxy environment
-   variable in order to apply proxying for the IPEX download):
    ```
    pip install --upgrade pip
-   pip install intel_extension_for_pytorch==1.10.100 -f https://software.intel.com/ipex-whl-stable
    pip install -r ${MODEL_ZOO_DIR}/docs/notebooks/transfer_learning/pytorch_object_detection/requirements.txt
    ```
 3. Set environment variables for the path to the dataset folder and an output directory.